zhangjingpu/vrone/README.md

 * Apple iPhone 6
 * Samsung Galaxy S5

-*Important note:* the currently included pre-distortion functionality is not considered to be final.
-Compatibility is being extended in future.
+*Important note:* Compatibility is being extended in future.
 This list is being updated accordingly.

 Please also check the availability of VR ONE smartphone drawers for certain models on the tumblr blog: http://zeissvrone.tumblr.com/